 Muslims in the People’s Republic of China are regularly in the news due to the ongoing Uyghur crisis.
 The continued surveillance, policing, and detainment of Uyghurs is intimately tied up with their practice of Islam, which has become criminalized through policies against things like wearing religious clothing, participating in ritual practices or engaging in Islamic education.
 The practical prohibition of overtly Islamic signifiers and activities also extends to China’s other Muslims populations, including the Sino-Muslim Hui community.
-The recent policies, as Kelly Hammond points out in Newlines Magazine, are aimed at the “Sinicization” of Islam, in which the state governs acculturation through cultural imperialism.
+The recent policies, as Kelly Hammond points out in New Lines, are aimed at the “Sinicization” of Islam, in which the state governs acculturation through cultural imperialism.

 But while the process of assimilation is forced upon many Muslims today, Sino-Muslims have a long tradition of blending aspects from their rich cultural context and the Islamic tradition.
 As an inscription at the tomb of the grand teacher Hu Dengzhou states, even while Muslims were in China, they saw themselves as part of the “transmission of the Dao through the sages and teachers, from Adam in Tianfang (Arabia) through Abraham, Moses, David and Jesus … over 600 years up to Muhammad.”
 This intersection may be most evident through the Han Kitab (as in “Han” Chinese and the Arabic word for “book”), a body of Chinese language Islamic texts that employs the rich language of Buddhist, Daoist and Confucian traditions to render the technical vocabulary of Persian and Arabic Islamic textual canons.
 Though it is little known outside specialist circles, its unique writing reveals vernacular ways of interpreting Islam, challenging the concept of “Chinese religion” and demonstrating that being Muslim and Chinese is not inherently at odds.